markblandford/home/src/assets/articles/threat-modelling/article.md

 # Threat Modelling with Threat Dragon

 This post is about how to perform Threat Modelling using the [STRIDE model](https://en.wikipedia.org/wiki/STRIDE_model).
-I'll highlight some of the nuances with using [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/).
+I'll also highlight some tips with using [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/), and some practices I choose to follow.

 ## What is Threat Modelling